 JNCC support for R6 has ceased.
 However the Consortium has received sufficient

-funding from an R6 user to be able to continue supporting R6 for at least a year
+funding from an R6 user to be able to continue supporting R6 for the moment.
+The

 The aim of the Consortium will be to ensure that support is available if users encounter

 problems and to keep the R6 species dictionary up to date.
 Beyond this they will

 provide a framework which will allow development of R6 to continue subject to funding.

 At some point in time Recorder 6 will need to be replaced, but until a replacement

 has been specified and funding obtained then R6 needs to be maintained.
 Systems

 do not operate in isolation so, in our view, maintenance must include the ability

 Recorder 6 can be installed and run under Windows 7 and all MS operating systems.